Merlin Hay, 24th Earl of Erroll

-Merlin Sereld Victor Gilbert Hay, 24th Earl of Erroll (born 20 April 1948), is a crossbench member of the House of Lords, chief of the Scottish clan Hay, and hereditary Lord High Constable of Scotland.
+Merlin Sereld Victor Gilbert Hay, 24th Earl of Erroll (born 20 April 1948), is a British aristocrat, chief of the Scottish clan Hay, and hereditary Lord High Constable of Scotland.
+He was, as a hereditary peer, a crossbench member of the House of Lords until the entry into force of the House of Lords (Hereditary Peers) Act 2026.

 Early life and education

 Lord Erroll, elder son of Diana Hay, 23rd Countess of Erroll and Sir Iain Moncreiffe of that Ilk, was a Page to the Lord Lyon in 1956.
 He was educated at Eton College before going up to Trinity College, Cambridge.

 Earl of Erroll

 Succeeding his mother, the Countess, in 1978 as Earl of Erroll, and in 1985, his father as a baronet, Lord Erroll now serves as a member of the Council of the Hereditary Peerage Association.
 Whilst Lord Erroll inherited Chieftainship of Clan Hay via his mother, their father's Chieftainship of Clan Moncreiffe devolved to his younger brother Peregrine.

 Marriage and family

-He married Isabelle Jacqueline Laline Astell Hohler (Brussels, 22 August 1955 – 13 January 2020), daughter of Major Thomas Sidney Hohler and his wife, heiress to the Astell family, of Everton House, Bedfordshire, in 1982.
+He married Isabelle Jacqueline Laline Astell Hohler (b.
+Brussels, 22 August 1955 – 13 January 2020), daughter of Major Thomas Sidney Hohler and his wife, heiress to the Astell family, of Everton House, Bedfordshire, in 1982.
 The Countess was a Patroness of the Royal Caledonian Ball and served as High Sheriff of Bedfordshire in 2015.

 The Earl and Countess had two sons and two daughters: